tegorman13/Dissertation/Versions/diss_full_gfm.md

-first to employ approximate Bayesian computation (ABC) to fit these models to individual subject data, enabling us to thoroughly investigate the full range of posterior predictions of each model, and to examine the the ability of these influential models of function learning to account for both the group level and individual level data.
+first to employ approximate Bayesian computation (ABC) to fit these models to individual subject data, enabling us to thoroughly investigate the full range of posterior predictions of each model, and to examine the ability of these influential models of function learning to account for both the group level and individual level data.

+## Experiment 1

-## Methods
+### Methods

 *Participants* A total of 156 participants were recruited from the Indiana University Introductory Psychology Course.
 Participants were